jennybc/vanNH/notes/2014-06-23_cleaning-non-vanNH-western-conference-games.md

 MLU: "Official Statistics - 2014 - Week 1 - 4/12 - Rainmakers @ Dogfish"
 JB: 2014-04-12_seaRM-at-sfoDF

+Open question:

+  * I only find 1 D for seaRM-20-simon but MLU reports 2 for this game.
+(No other discrepancies in player-level assists, goals, Ds found.)

 Fixed essentially everywhere:

   * Seattle --> Seattle Rainmakers